BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 * Pubkeys can be exported as `ur:crypto-hdkey`.
 * Private keys can be exported as `ur:crypto-hdkey`.

-Blockchain Commons considers URs the gold standard for interoperability because they are both standardized and self-describing.
+Blockchain Commons considers URs the gold standard for interoperability because they are standardized, self-describing, and self-verifying.

-Seed Tool also supports other popular data transfer methods for cryptocurrency:
+Seed Tool also supports other popular data transfer methods for cryptocurrency for compatibility with legacy systems:

 * Seeds can be imported as BIP-39 words or hex bytes.
 * Seeds can be exported as BIP-39 words or hex bytes.